Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Consequence Description

 Stable ventricular tachycardia It is characterized by prolonged (more than half a minute) attacks of group ventricular extrasystoles.
-It, in turn, provokes the consequences shown further in this table.
+This, in turn, provokes the consequences shown later in this table.

-Ventricular flutter Contraction of the ventricles with a frequency of 220 to 300 beats per minute.
+Ventricular flutter Ventricular contraction with a frequency of 220 to 300 beats per minute.

-Fibrillation (fibrillation) of the ventricles Chaotic ventricular contractions, the frequency of which reaches 450 beats per minute.
-Flickering ventricles are unable to pump blood, so the patient usually faints due to lack of oxygen in the brain.
-This condition, in the absence of medical care, can provoke death.
+Ventricular fibrillation (flickering) Chaotic contractions of the ventricles, the frequency of which reaches 450 beats per minute.
+The fibrillating ventricles are unable to pump blood, so the patient usually loses consciousness due to lack of oxygen to the brain.
+This condition, if left untreated, can cause death.

 Asystole () It may occur against the background of an attack of ventricular arrhythmia or suddenly.
-Often, asystole inevitably leads to death, since doctors are far from always able to perform resuscitation actions within a few minutes after cardiac arrest.
+Often, asystole inevitably leads to death, since doctors are not always able to perform resuscitation within a few minutes after cardiac arrest.

-To avoid life-threatening consequences, do not delay starting treatment if you have ventricular premature beats.
+To avoid life-threatening consequences, do not delay starting treatment if you are diagnosed with ventricular extrasystole.

 Prognosis for pathology

-With extrasystole of the ventricles of types 1 and 2, the prognosis is favorable.
-The disease practically does not affect the patient's quality of life and does not cause serious consequences.
+With ventricular extrasystole of types 1 and 2, the prognosis is favorable.
+The disease has virtually no effect on the patient’s quality of life and does not cause severe consequences.

-With ventricular premature beats of type 3 or higher, the prognosis is relatively favorable.
-With the timely detection of the disease and the initiation of therapy, you can completely get rid of the symptoms and prevent complications.
+With ventricular extrasystole of type 3 and higher, the prognosis is relatively favorable.
+With timely detection of the disease and initiation of therapy, you can completely get rid of symptoms and prevent complications.

-The contraction of the ventricles of the heart, along with the atria, is carried out by conducting electrical impulses through the conducting system, which includes the sinoatrial and atrioventricular nodes, the bundle of His and Purkinje fibers.
-The fibers transmit signals to the muscle cells of the ventricles, which directly release blood from the heart into large vessels (aorta and pulmonary artery).
-In a normally functioning heart, the atria contract in sync with the ventricles, ensuring the correct rhythm of contractions with a frequency of 60 to 80 beats per minute.
+Contraction of the ventricles of the heart, along with the atria, is carried out by conducting electrical impulses through the conduction system, which includes the sinoatrial and atrioventricular nodes, the His bundle and Purkinje fibers.
+The fibers transmit signals to the muscle cells of the ventricles, which directly eject blood from the heart into large vessels (aorta and pulmonary artery).
+In a normally functioning heart, the atria contract synchronously with the ventricles, providing the correct rhythm of contractions with a frequency of 60 - 80 beats per minute.

-If any pathological process (inflammation, necrosis, scarring) occurs in the heart muscle of the ventricles, this can create electrical inhomogeneity (heterogeneity) of the muscle cells of the ventricles.
-The mechanism of re-entry of the excitation wave develops, that is, if there is some block in the path of the impulse, electrically neutral scar tissue, for example, the impulse cannot be bypassed, and the muscle cells located up to the block level are re-stimulated.
+If any pathological process occurs in the cardiac muscle of the ventricles (inflammation, necrosis, scarring), this can create electrical inhomogeneity (heterogeneity) of the muscle cells of the ventricles.
+A mechanism for re-entry of the excitation wave develops, that is, if there is some kind of block in the path of the impulse, electrically neutral scar tissue, for example, the impulse cannot bypass it, and re-stimulation of the muscle cells located up to the level of the block occurs.
 Thus, a heterotopic (located in the wrong place) focus of excitation in the ventricles arises, causing their extraordinary contraction, called extrasystole.
-Extrasystole can occur in the atria, atrioventricular (atrio-ventricular) junction and in the ventricles.
-The latter option is called ventricular premature beats.
+Extrasystole can occur in the atria, atrioventricular (atrial-ventricular) junction and in the ventricles.
+The latter option is called ventricular extrasystole.

-Ventricular extrasystole is one of the rhythm disturbances, characterized by premature, extraordinary contractions of the ventricles.
+Ventricular extrasystole is one of the rhythm disorders characterized by premature, extraordinary contractions of the ventricles.
 The following types are distinguished:

 1. By frequency: